rodhk001/Portfolio/index.md

 ---

 # About
 > A recent graduate of Bellevue University's Data Science Graduate progam, I am eager to show you what I have learned and what I am capable of.
-Here you will find a collection of some of my favorite data science projects.
+Here you will find a collection of some of my favorite data science projects with a link to the repository where you will find all the code, data, and results of each analysis.
+> Coming from a mathematics background, I have always been interested in problem solving and helping others.
+With my new found knowledge in Data Science, I hope to use my skills to collaborate, find solutions, and succeed in meeting the business objective.

+### Qualifications
+* Proficient in Python and R programming languages.
+* Proficient in Tableau.
+* Excellent skills in Excel, Word, and PowerPoint.
+* Currently using Monday.com, Teams, and Outlook for project management, analytics, and communication.
+* Multiple years in managing, creating, and sustaining content while also supporting operations and training at current postion.

 # Projects